 This is the percentage of patients who were given antipsychotic drugs.
 Antipsychotic drugs are administered to residents for many medical conditions, such as dementia.
 Sadly, in some situations, high levels of antipsychotic drug use may suggest a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents who were prescribed antianxiety medications.
-These medications are typically given to patients suffering from depression and anxiety.
+This is the percentage of patients prescribed antianxiety medications.
+These medications are prescribed to residents suffering from depression or anxiety.

 Managing Depression Among Residents

 In Four Seasons Nursing and Rehabilitation Center, 13.2% of Patients